Brompton World Championship

 The Brompton World Championship is a promotional cycling event for Brompton Bicycle Ltd that has been held in various formats and venues since 2008.

 The event consists primarily of a criterium race in which all competitors rode Brompton folding bicycles.
-The race typically features a Le Mans start with the competitors running to their folded bikes and unfolding them before they could set off around the track.
-Riders are required to wear business attire instead of standard bicycle clothing.
+The race typically features a Le Mans start with the competitors running to their folded bikes and unfolding them before they set off around the track.
+Riders are required to dress in business wear instead of standard bicycle clothing.

 History

 The first Brompton World Championship, the inspiration of Koos Kroon, Brompton's Spanish distributor, was held on April 8, 2006 in Barcelona, Spain.
 The second BWC on March 17, 2007, was also in Barcelona.
 The race relocated to England in 2008 and was held at Blenheim Palace in Oxfordshire.

 In 2013 the BWC was merged with the Orbital Festival and moved to the Goodwood Motor Circuit in Chichester, West Sussex.
 In 2014 the Orbital Festival was cancelled at late notice but the BWC went ahead at the same venue.

 In 2015 the event moved to central London and became part of the Prudential RideLondon cycling festival, taking place annually until 2019.

 The 2020 and 2021 events were cancelled due to the COVID-19 pandemic.
 When RideLondon returned in 2022 the BWC was absent.

-A Brompton World Championship race will be held in Singapore in October 2022 as part of the Tour De France Prudential Singapore Criterium.
+The Brompton World Championship race resumed with the first event since the pandemic held in Singapore in October 2022 as part of the Tour De France Prudential Singapore Criterium.